Frequently Asked Questions About Membership Dues and/or Status For APA Members, Former Members, and Prospective Members

-- You have completed training and must reinstate as a General Member, but were dropped while you were still a Member in Training.
+- You have completed training and must reinstate as a General Member, but were dropped while you were still a Resident-Fellow Member.

 Any local and/or national dues that were owing when you were dropped must be paid before you can reinstate your membership unless your former district branch participates in the dues amnesty program.
 Once your application is received and dues are paid, your application will be sent to the district branch for approval.
 When it is approved, you will be reinstated as of the month the approval is received.
 For more specific information regarding district branch approval, you would need to contact your district branch directly.

 Q: Do I have to pay my outstanding dues to reinstate?